SeematterDavid/Udacity-Project-Write-a-Data-Science-Blog-Post/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Udacity courses for some of code ideas, and to StackOverflow for the data.
+Data is directly taken from StackOverflow and licensed under the ODbL license